-For both visitors and those who live here, one of the best ways to truly experience Northern Michigan’s outdoors is by biking; but sometimes difficult terrain or cars zipping by your bicycle can make riding too treacherous for kids.
-Luckily, the already impressive number of miles dedicated to bicycle and foot traffic in Northern Michigan is climbing all the time; here at MyNorth we want you to be able to enjoy the beauty of Northern Michigan with the whole family, hassle-free.
-So read on for our picks of the best Northern Michigan bike trails for kids.
+For both visitors and those who live here, one of the best ways to truly experience Northern Michigan’s outdoors is by biking.
+However, sometimes difficult terrain or cars zipping by can make riding too difficult for kids.
+Luckily, the already impressive number of miles dedicated solely to bicycle and foot traffic is climbing all the time.
+Here at MyNorth, we want you to be able to enjoy the beauty of our area with the whole family, hassle-free.
+Read on for our picks of the best Northern Michigan bike trails for kids.

-The Traverse Area Recreation Trail network aims to encourage outdoor recreation in the Traverse City area by providing a collection of trails that are both easily accessible and accommodating pathways for pedestrian and bike use.
-There are several trails currently in planning and many that are already active.
-Here are the best options for a ride the whole family can enjoy.
+The Traverse Area Recreation Trail network aims to encourage outdoor recreation in the Traverse City area by providing a collection of trails that are both easily accessible and accommodating for pedestrian and bike use.
+The Boardman Lake Trail and Leelanau Trail are both great for families.

-The Leelanau Trail is a 17-mile paved, off-road connection between Traverse City and Suttons Bay running through Leelanau County’s former railroad corridors.
-It features views of surrounding forests, farms, vineyards, lakes, and ponds, and is flat and easy to ride.
+The Leelanau Trail connects Traverse City and Suttons Bay by way of a paved, 17-mile trail.
+It features views of surrounding forests, farms, vineyards, lakes, and ponds.
+Added bonus: it’s flat and easy to ride.
 Don’t want to ride the entirety of the trail?
-Not to worry, there are three trailheads with parking that you can use to access the trail: one at Cherry Bend Road, one at Fouch Road, and one on 4th Street in Suttons Bay.
+Not to worry, there are three trailheads with parking you can use to access the trail at Cherry Bend Road, Fouch Road, and 4th Street in Suttons Bay.